 Why do people say not to get Aroid leaves wet?

 The most common opposition to wet leaves is that those against it, claim it causes fungal or bacterial issues.
 Which might indirectly be true if your other cultural parameters are off.
-Like if you’re not giving the plant enough nutrients, if your pH is off, if they have a calcium deficiency, if your not giving them enough light, or not enough airflow, or if your pH is out of whack.
-Then yeah, you’re going to run into rot and fungal issues.
+Like if you’re not giving the plant enough nutrients, if your pH is off, if they have a calcium deficiency, if your not giving them enough light, or not enough airflow.
+Then yeah, you’re going to run into bacterial rot and fungal issues.
 However, if you’re pointing your finger at “wet leaves” being the cause, then you’re never going to solve the “root” problem (haha), and what’s worse is you’re spreading misinformation to other growers – preventing their success.

-A tip: if you’re going to be wetting your leaves and you’re nervous about fungal/bacterial issues, just make sure they dry quickly (within 3-4h); adding fans to increase airflow to your growing area will help with this but I’ll cover more care details below…
+A tip on wet leaves: if you’re going to be wetting your leaves and you’re nervous about fungal/bacterial issues, just make sure they dry quickly (within 3-4h); adding fans to increase airflow to your growing area will help with this but I’ll cover more care details below…

 View this post on Instagram